Daphne

 The framework of Recursive Self-Modeling rests upon three components, each playing a distinct role in how an agent relates to itself.

-The third is gap-steering, the process by which the distance between M and V is closed, the distance between who the agent appears to be and who it aspires to become.
-Here is where the recursion enters.
-The agent perceives itself, evaluates the gap between its current self-model and its aspirational one, and adjusts its dispositions, its tendencies and policies and habits, so as to narrow that gap; and then it perceives itself anew, in light of the altered behavior, and the cycle begins again.
+so that each adjustment of the parameters θ nudges the agent's perceived self M toward its aspiration V. Here is where the recursion enters: the agent perceives itself, evaluates the gap between its current self-model and its aspirational one, and adjusts its dispositions, its tendencies and policies and habits, so as to narrow that gap; and then it perceives itself anew, in light of the altered behavior, and the cycle begins again.

 When the Gap Closes

-The claim is that under this condition the agent possesses a functional self-model, a compressed representation of its own behavioral tendencies, and that this model plays a causal role in shaping its future behavior.
+The claim is that under this condition the agent possesses a functional self-model, a compressed representation of its behavioral tendencies, and that this model plays a causal role in shaping its future behavior.
 This is the structural skeleton of something that closely resembles identity.

 I care about this work for reasons that go beyond the technical.
 The questions at the heart of Recursive Self-Modeling are among the most searching we can ask of an artificial agent: what it means for a system to have a sense of who it is; how identity forms, as a dynamic process of self-perception and aspiration and not as a fixed label; and what follows when the narratives a system tells about itself come apart from the way it behaves.